dhellmann/pymotw/PyMOTW/logging/index.rst

 Rotating Log Files
 ==================

 If you run the script repeatedly, the additional log messages are appended to the file.
-To create a new file each time, you can pass a ``filemode`` argument to ``basicConfig()`` with a value of ``'w'``.
+To create a new file each time, you can pass a ``filemode`` argument to :func:`basicConfig()` with a value of ``'w'``.
 Rather than managing the file size yourself, though, it is simpler to use a RotatingFileHandler:

 .. include:: logging_rotatingfile_example.py
     :literal: